-In 2019, 22,649 first-time applications (excluding minors) were lodged by persons originating from the 16 "safe countries of origin" (20% of all first asylum applications).
-In 2020, applicants from Albania and Georgia were not in the top ten countries of origin of asylum seekers in France, as opposed to previous years.
+In 2020, 11,279 first-time applications (excluding minors) were lodged by persons originating from the 15 "safe countries of origin" (13% of all first asylum applications).
+In 2021, applicants from Albania and Georgia came back in the top ten countries of origin of asylum seekers in France.